qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Single symbol line properties

+.. tip:: **edit symbol directly from layer panel**

+   If in your **Layers Panel** you have layers with categories defined through categorized, graduated or rule-based style mode, you can quickly change the fill color of the symbol of the categories by right-clicking on a category and choose the color you prefer from a |colorWheel| :sup:`color wheel` menu.
+   Right-clicking on a category will also give you access to the options **Hide all items**, **Show all items** **and Edit symbol**.

-.. index:: Categorized_Renderer, Renderer_Categorized
+.. index:: Categorized Renderer

+.. _categorized_rendered:

 Categorized Renderer
 ....................

-The :index:`Categorized Renderer` is used to render all features from a layer, using an user-defined symbol whose aspect reflects the value of a selected feature's attribute.
-The :guilabel:`Style` menu allows you to select:
+The |categorizedSymbol| :guilabel:`Categorized Renderer` is used to render all features from a layer, using an user-defined symbol whose aspect reflects the value of a selected feature's attribute.
+The :index:`Categorized` menu allows you to select:

-* The attribute (using the Column listbox or the |mActionmIconExpressionEditorOpen|
+* The attribute (using the Column listbox or the |expressionEditorOpen|
   :guilabel:`Set column expression` function, see :ref:`vector_expressions` chapter)
 * The symbol (using the :ref:`symbol-selector` dialog) which will be used as default for each class